 A Brief History of Columbia, Pennsylvania USA

 Our heritage—our history—defines much of what Columbia is.
 We celebrate it.
-Even as we embrace the future, our past is always visible in our rearview mirror.
+Even as we embrace a creative future, our past is always visible in our rearview mirror.
 Our ancestors were among those who helped sculpt our country, and we're proud of that.
-Yet, we're a welcoming town to those relocating here and who visit us.
+We're a welcoming town to those relocating here and who visit us.
 We strongly feel that heritage and invention make for a vibrant community.

 Petroglyphs on rocks in the Susquehanna River